-Before we get started, I want you to know that there are 2 types of Kindle publishers.
+Before we get started, I want you to know that there are 2 types of Kindle publishers on Amazon.

-This is because 2 types of self publishers are attracted to this business model.
+This is because 2 types of self publishers are attracted to Kindle Publishing.

-It’s far more enjoyable for them to develop brandable pen names that serve a certain Kindle niche.
+It’s far more enjoyable for them to develop authority around their pen names.

 Keyword research, email autoresponders, systems?
 All fun and games for the Outsource Self Publisher.

-Also, a third type of publisher can be considered a Hybrid Publisher.
-This is someone who enjoys both the writing and marketing process of self publishing.
+This is a self publisher who enjoys both the writing and online marketing process of self publishing.

 They have no problems writing a book in their niche while a ghostwriter is simultaneously writing a congruent book.